Tyson R. Roberts: Career

-Roberts has done extensive fieldwork on tropical freshwater fishes in South America, Africa, Asia, and New Guinea, and has worked in most fish collections in museums and other institutions throughout the world.
+Roberts did extensive fieldwork on tropical freshwater fishes in South America, Africa, Asia, and New Guinea, and worked in most fish collections in museums and other institutions throughout the world.
 Fish specimens resulting from this fieldwork are deposited in the California Academy of Sciences, Harvard Museum of Comparative Zoology, Smithsonian Institution, Museum of Zoology of the University of São Paulo, Swedish Museum of Natural History, and many other institutions.

-He has published several major works on fish faunas, including the Kapuas River of Borneo, Fly River of New Guinea, and rapids of the lower Congo River, and has described numerous new taxa of freshwater fishes from these and other places.
-His research also has focused on the major adaptive features of Ostariophysan fish groups that have facilitated their adaptations and evolutionary radiations.
+He published several major works on fish faunas, including the Kapuas River of Borneo, Fly River of New Guinea, and rapids of the lower Congo River, and described numerous new taxa of freshwater fishes from these and other places.
+His research also focused on the major adaptive features of Ostariophysan fish groups that facilitated their adaptations and evolutionary radiations.
 These include the multicuspid teeth of characoids, unicellular epidermal horny projections (named “unculi” by him) in most groups of ostariophysans, and recurrent trophic polymorphism of the lips, horny jaw sheaths, and other soft mouth structures of the Cyprinidae.

+His Systematics, Biology, and Distribution of the Species of the Oceanic Oarfish Genus Regalecus (Teleostei, Lampridiformes, Regalecidae), 2012, was the authoritative publication on the subject.
+It was unparalleled in its scope, detail, documentation and shrewd scientific reasoning, as well as providing some challenging hypotheses, also in connection with climate change and the Gulf Stream, while at the same time very accessible for the interested reader.
+In this major study of the fascinating longest bony fish ever (Guinness Book of Records), Dr Roberts scrutinized all the material available worldwide and throughout history, even taking into account geological evolution over millions of years, a colossal undertaking.
+Occasional suggestions for further study by scientists.
+There are many instructive and beautiful illustrations, graphs and tables.
+(Still available.)

-Roberts's other scholarly interests include Charles Darwin and his concept of natural selection as products of the Scottish Enlightenment, and identification of royal portrait statues of ancient Khmer devaraja or divine kings with the reigning monarchs they portray including Suryavarman II and Jayavarman VII.
+Roberts's other scholarly interests included Charles Darwin and his concept of natural selection as products of the Scottish Enlightenment, and identification of royal portrait statues of ancient Khmer devaraja or divine kings with the reigning monarchs they portray including Suryavarman II and Jayavarman VII.